nightroman/FarNet/FSharpFar/README.md

 ## <a id="editor"/> Editor services

 Editor services are automatically available for F# source files opened in editors.
-They are limited at this point but they are still handy.

-Use `[F11]` \ `FSharpFar` \ `Load` in order to evaluate a script being edited in the main session.
-The script is automatically saved before loading.
-Its output is shown in a new editor, together with loading information and issues.
+If files are not trivial then some service require the configuration *some.fs.ini*.
+The configuration file is expected to be in the same directory as a source file.
+Required references and files should be specified by `reference` and `load`.

 Use `[Tab]` in order to complete code.
-Completion is currently based on the main session context, not on the content of the file.
+Completion is currently based on the main session, not on the content of the file.
 The main session is configured using *main.fs.ini*, see [Configuration](#configuration).

+Use `[F11]` \ `FSharpFar` \ `Load` in order to evaluate the file in the main session.
+The file is automatically saved before loading.
+The output is shown in a new editor, together with loading info and issues.

+Use `[F11]` \ `FSharpFar` \ `Tips` in order to get type tips for the term at the caret.

-Use `[F11]` \ `FSharpFar` \ `Check` in order to check the current file for syntax and type errors.
+Use `[F11]` \ `FSharpFar` \ `Check` in order to check the file for syntax and type errors.
-If the file is not trivial then its directory should contain the configuration *some.fs.ini*.
-Required references and files should be specified by `reference` and `load`.

 **TODO**

-- Code completion based on the configuration.
+- Code completion based on content and configuration.
 - Background error checking and automatic highlighting.
 - Finding definitions and references of the term at the caret.